mohammaddaoudfarooqi/Multi-Agent-AI/README.md

 - Use HTTPS for production deployments.
 - Implement user authentication for the chat interface in production.
 - Secure MongoDB connection string and limit database access permissions.
+- Regularly rotate AWS access keys and review IAM permissions.

 ## 9. Monitoring & Logging

 - AWS CloudWatch can be integrated for monitoring Bedrock usage.
 - Implement application-level logging for query processing and agent interactions.
 - Monitor MongoDB performance and usage.
+- Set up alerts for unusual activity or errors in the system.

 ## 10. Troubleshooting